 - 2.13.1 Welded Tanks after satisfactory tests have been completed (see paragraph 2.16.1.7), the tank shall be painted in accordance with AWWAD 102, "Coating Steel Water Storage Tanks."
-All interior surfaces exposed to water immersion or the vapor phase zone above the high water level shall be cleaned by Near White Blasting, SSPC-SP10.
+All interior surfaces exposed to water immersion or the vapor phase zone above the high-water level shall be cleaned by Near White Blasting, SSPC-SP10.
 All exterior surfaces shall be cleaned by Commercial Blasting, SSPC-SP6.
-All interior and exterior surfaces shall be primed and painted in accordance with AWWA D 102 except that Inside Coating System No. 5 (coal-tar enamel coating) shall not be used. - 2.13.1.1 Consideration shall be given for a zinc-rich primer when insulation is provided on the tank exterior in lieu of the finish coat (see paragraph 2.21). - 2.13.1.2 In cases where an FM Approved tank is subsequently erected, the coating system shall be permitted to be different from that which was originally FM Approved provided that the new coating system continues to meet the requirements of AWWA D 102 and paragraph 2.13 of this standard.
-New paint systems that do not meet this requirement shall be submitted to the appropriate FM Global Service Office for review and acceptance. - 2.13.2 Bolted Tanks all bolted tanks shall be coated in accordance withAWWAD103.
-Manufacturers shall make touch up kits available for instances where the coating is damaged during shipping or erection. - 2.13.2.1 In cases where galvanizing has been provided as a corrosion protection system for the tank shell plates, the shell plates shall meet one of the following criteria:

-a) Be coated at a minimum coating thickness of 1 oz/ft2 (305 g/m2) per exposed surface and contain a butyl rubber liner or other flexible material as allowed by FM Approvals supported from the top of the tank;

-b) Be coated at a minimum coating thickness of 2 oz/ft2 (610 g/m2) per exposed surface; or c) Be coated at a minimum coating thickness of 1 oz/ft2 (305 g/m2) per exposed surface and the inside surface shall be coated with two (2) layers of a bituminous coating that has a total thickness between 0.008 in. to 0.020 in.
+All interior and exterior surfaces shall be primed and painted in accordance with AWWA D 102 except that Inside Coating System No. 5 (coal-tar enamel coating) shall not be used. - 2.13.1.1 Consideration shall be given for a zinc-rich primer when insulation is provided on the tank exterior in lieu of the finish coat (see paragraph 2.21). - 2.13.1.2 In cases where a certified tank is subsequently erected, the coating system shall be permitted to be different from that which was originally certified provided that the new coating system continues to meet the requirements of AWWA D 102 and paragraph 2.13 of this standard. - 2.13.2 Bolted Tanks all bolted tanks shall be coated in accordance with AWWA D103.
+Manufacturers shall make touch up kits available for instances where the coating is damaged during shipping or erection. - 2.13.2.1 In cases where galvanizing has been provided as a corrosion protection system for the tank shell plates, the shell plates shall meet one of the following criteria: - a) Be coated at a minimum coating thickness of 1 oz/ft (305 g/m) per exposed surface and contain a butyl rubber liner or other flexible material as allowed by the certification agency supported from the top of the tank; - b) Be coated at a minimum coating thickness of 2 oz/ft (610 g/m) per exposed surface; or - c) Be coated at a minimum coating thickness of 1 oz/ft (305 g/m) per exposed surface and the inside surface shall be coated with two (2) layers of a bituminous coating that has a total thickness between 0.008 in. to 0.020 in.
 (0.2 mm to 0.51 mm) [190 to 500 microns].
-When used, the manufacturer shall provide specific installation procedures to ensure good adhesion between the coating and the galvanizing.

-- 2.13.3 Tanks shall be permitted to be provided with a rubber liner supported at the top edge of the tank. - 2.13.4 Liners shall be permitted to be used to provide corrosion resistance and water tightness in bolted tanks.
+When used, the manufacturer shall provide specific installation procedures to ensure good adhesion between the coating and the galvanizing. - 2.13.3 Tanks shall be permitted to be provided with a rubber liner supported at the top edge of the tank. - 2.13.4 Liners shall be permitted to be used to provide corrosion resistance and water tightness in bolted tanks.
 Liners shall be of sufficient strength and flexibility to withstand the anticipated loads.
 A protective geotextile material shall be placed around the inside circumference of the tank where the bottom shell plates and foundation form a joint.
 The geotextile material shall also extend up the side of the bottom shell plate for a distance of not less than 12 inches (300 mm).
 Care shall also be taken at all openings and transitions to ensure that the liner does not tear or become punctured.
 Interior insulation may be installed as permitted by Paragraph 2.21.